loggi/redis-schematics/README.rst

 correnspond to a single key on redis containing a hash set with every instance as an entry on the set which contains a serialized object.

-You may use this Mixin when you have frequent match on primary key, set and all operations, hard memory contraints or wants a single key approach.
+You may use this Mixin when you have frequent matches on primary key, set and all operations, hard memory contraints or wants a single key approach.
-You may not use this Mixin if you need performance on filter and get on non primary key operations.
+You may not use this Mixin if you need performance on ``filter`` and ``get`` on non primary key operations.